Frequently Asked Questions

 What does this restoration project entail?

-The purpose of the Big Chico Creek Iron Canyon Fish Passage Project is to alleviate a fish passage barrier, large boulders and a high vertical drop, to allow two federally listed salmonid species (spring-run Chinook salmon and steelhead trout) and other native fish species access to optimal habitat upstream.
+The purpose of the Big Chico Creek Iron Canyon Fish Passage Project is to alleviate a fish passage barrier in the form of large boulders and a high vertical drop to allow two listed salmonid species (spring-run Chinook salmon and steelhead trout) and other native fish species access to optimal habitat upstream.
 Project objectives are to increase water depth at low flows; reduce channel velocity and vertical drops; increase existing pools or create new pools; and create variable swim paths.
-This will be accomplished by modifying the current existing instream configuration of boulders.
-In addition, dilapidated concrete and rebar fish ladder weirs that were constructed in 1956 will be removed from the stream channel.
+This will be accomplished by removing the old, dilapidated concrete fish ladder weirs and modifying the current existing instream configuration of boulders.
+The anticipated modifications will create a natural step-pool fishway that will allow for successful fish passage at a range of flow regimes.

 What is the design process for this project?